MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120731-types-of-failover-operations-in-hyper-v-replica-part-ii-planned-failover.md

   * I want to perform host maintenance on my primary and would like to run from the replica site.
   * My primary site is expecting some power outage – I want to move over to the replica site.
-  * There’s an impending typhoon – I want to proactively take action to ensure business continuity.
+  * There's an impending typhoon – I want to proactively take action to ensure business continuity.
   * My compliance requirements mandate that every quarter, I run my workloads from the replica site for a week.